zombocom/rundoc/README.md

 **After Build**

-This will eval any code you put under that line (in Ruby).
+This will eval any code you put under that line (in Ruby) when the build was successful but before the contents are finalized on disk.
 If you want to run some code after you're done building your docs you could use `Rundoc.configure` block and call the `after_build` method like this:

     ```
     :::-- rundoc.configure
     Rundoc.configure do |config|
-      config.after_build do
+      config.after_build do |context|
         puts "you could push to GitHub here"
         puts "You could do anything here"
         puts "This code will run after the docs are done building"